 Horsetail may also be used for “general disturbances” related to the bladder.
-There still isn’t enough evidence to prove the effectiveness for the overall treatment of overactive bladder.
+There still isn’t enough evidence to prove that horsetail is effective for treating overactive bladder.
 Only the above-ground parts of the plant are deemed safe for human consumption.

 The herb is actually derived from saw palmetto berries.
-According to the National Center for Complementary and Alternative Medicine, it is most effective for overactive bladder in men with prostate problems.
+According to the National Center for Complementary and Integrative Health (NCCIH), it’s been traditionally used to treat overactive bladder in men with prostate problems.
 However, an NCCIH study found that saw palmetto did not decrease urinary symptoms associated with prostate problems any more than a placebo.

 Unwanted side effects can be a downside to the natural aspect of herbs.
-For example, cornsilk, an herb used to prevent bladder infections, also has a diuretic effect on the body.
 Horsetail may also be a diuretic.
 Herbs like these may actually increase trips to the bathroom, as well as your urges to go.